-When you check in, you also check your shoes in a cubby and head to the sand and a beautiful table with white linens decorated with a vase of sand and seashells.
+When you check in, you also check your shoes in a cubby.
+You are then escorted to the beach and a beautiful table located on the sand with white linens decorated with a vase of sand and seashells.

 Atardi, which our sever told us means long sunset in the native island language of Papiamento, is fine dining with the best view in the world.

 Because all beaches are public in Aruba and cannot be built on, or obstructed, the Marriott operates the restaurant as a pop-up operation nightly.
 Each afternoon at 4pm, staff arrive to set up tables and chairs three feet from the water, in time for sunset and break it all down at night, restoring the beach to its pristine emptiness.

 While the location of the restaurant is stellar, the food manages to compete with the view.
 I started the evening with a champagne cocktail and our waiter suggested the Tuna Carpaccio which was served with pecans, Madame Jeanette peppers, cilantro, ginger, lemon juice, olive, and sesame oil.

 Atardi is fine dining Caribbean style and the service is impeccable.
 The Atardi menu offers a lot of seafood items for both starters and main entrees.
 After our Carpaccio, we enjoyed tomato Caprese with traditional Burrata mozzarella with drizzles of balsamic reduction, basil pesto, and olive oil.

 Dinner comes with a show at Atardi.
 During a visit, not only do you get to enjoy the spectacular sunset, but also sailboats making their way in the Caribbean sea as well as couples holding hands walking along the shoreline and kids playing in the gentle ripples of the calm water.

-Dessert arrived as the sun was inching it’s way to the horizon.
-Roland enjoyed a warm chocolate tart, with a caramel drizzle, fruit compote and vanilla ice cream.
-Atardi has my go to gluten free desert; Creme Brulé.
+Dessert arrived as the sun was inching its way to the horizon.
+Roland enjoyed a warm chocolate tart, with a caramel drizzle, fruit compote, and vanilla ice cream.
+Atardi has my go-to gluten-free dessert; Creme Brulé.
 The vanilla brulé was rich and creamy and topped with fresh berries.

 In my book, Atardi: Aruba’s Pop-Up Beach Dining wins the award for best beach dining on Aruba.
 And don’t forget, the spectacular Caribbean sunset is free with every meal.